fastlane/boarding/README.md

 Special thanks to [@lee_moonan](https://twitter.com/lee_moonan) for designing the awesome logo.

+# Code of Conduct
+Help us keep `boarding` open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/fastlane/code-of-conduct).

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.